 An explanation of how the transition to IFRS has affected the previously reported financial position, financial performance and cash flows of the Company is provided in note 28.

-These interim consolidated financial statements were authorized for issue by the Board on January 13, 2016.
+These consolidated financial statements were authorized for issue by the Board on October 27, 2016.